n-powell/animal-shelter-api/README.md

 ## This is an Rails API for an animal shelter.
 * Search by ID
 * Search by Name
 * If you desire to have a random animal selected.
-Please input "random" as the animals name"
+Please input "random" as the animals name.

 ### Animals Details
 * Name